MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 19 February 1988 Third Attack

-For the first time the Angolans and not the Cubans rejected the SA attack.
+For the first time the Angolans and not the Cubans rejected the SA attack when the 25° and the 59° Brigades were attacked.

 The SA also admitted that 1 Ratel was destroyed and 1 Oliphant was almost destroyed.

-A Cuban bombing hit the attacking troops and 3 SA soldiers were admitted as killed.
+A Cuban bombing hit the attacking troops and 3 soldiers were killed.

 25 February 1988 Fourth Attack